Next stop, Nepal!

 TRAVEL INSURANCE FOR NEPAL

 From monsoonal jungles to snow-covered peaks, Nepal is a country of breathtaking natural landscapes and diverse and distinctive cultures.
 Scroll on down for our handy guide on visas, getting around and the must-see spots in this awe-inspiring destination.
 Zoom's Nepal travel insurance has you covered for any unexpected holiday hurdles.
 Cover includes medical expenses should you fall sick or become injured, as well as cover for trip cancellation, lost luggage, family emergencies and more!
-What are you waiting for?
-Zoom to it!
+We do not cover for trekking or hiking over 3,000 metres.

 WHY BUY WITH ZOOM